What is accessibility?

 When planning your project, factor accessibility testing into your testing regime, just like testing for any other important target audience segment (e.g., target desktop or mobile browsers).
 Test early and often, ideally running automated tests to pick up on programmatically detectable missing features (such as missing image alternative text or bad link text — see Element relationships and context) and doing some testing with disabled user groups to see how well more complex site features work for them.
 For example:

 - Is my date picker widget usable by people using screen readers?

 - If content updates dynamically, do visually impaired people know about it?

-- Are my UI buttons accessible using the keyboard and on touch interfaces?
+- Are my UI buttons accessible to both keyboard and touch interface users?

 You can and should keep a note of potential problem areas in your content that will need work to make it accessible, make sure it is tested thoroughly, and think about solutions/alternatives.
 Text content (as you'll see in the next article) is easy, but what about your multimedia content, and your whizzy 3D graphics?
 You should look at your project budget and think about what solutions you have available to make such content accessible.
 Having all your multimedia content transcribed is one option which, while expensive, is possible.

 Also, be realistic.
 "100% accessibility" is an unobtainable ideal — you will always come across some kind of edge case that results in a certain user finding certain content difficult to use — but you should do as much as you can.
 If you are planning to include a whizzy 3D pie chart graphic made using WebGL, you might want to include a data table as an accessible alternative representation of the data.
 Or, you might want to just include the table and get rid of the 3D pie chart — the table is accessible by everyone, quicker to code, less CPU-intensive, and easier to maintain.